Robbie Mulhern: Hull Kingston Rovers

 12-months later however, Mulhern was part of the Hull Kingston Rovers' side that won promotion back to the Super League, at the first time of asking following relegation the season prior.
 It was revealed on 1 May 2018, that Mulhern had signed a new long-term contract, to remain at Hull Kingston Rovers until at least the end of the 2021 rugby league season.

 Warrington Wolves

-It was announced on 10 December 2020 that Mulhern would be joining Warrington in a two-year swap deal with Luis Johnson for the 2021 season.
+It was announced on 10 December 2020 that Mulhern would join Warrington on a two-year contract in a swap deal with Luis Johnson for the 2021 season.

-Leigh
+Leigh Leopards

 On 20 October 2022, it was announced that Mulhern had signed a contract to join the newly promoted Leigh side.

 On 12 August 2023, Mulhern played for Leigh in the 2023 Challenge Cup final victory over Hull Kingston Rovers.

-Mulhern played 27 games for Leigh in the 2023 Super League season as the club finished fifth on the table and qualified for the playoffs.
-He played in their elimination playoff loss against Hull Kington Rovers.
+Mulhern played twenty-seven games for Leigh in the 2023 Super League season as the club finished fifth on the table and qualified for the playoffs.
+He played in their elimination playoff loss against Hull Kingston Rovers.

-Mulhern played 22 games for Leigh in the 2024 Super League season which saw the club finish fifth on the table.
-He played in the clubs semi-final loss against Wigan.
+Mulhern played twenty-two games for Leigh in the 2024 Super League season which saw the club finish fifth on the table.
+He played in the club's semi-final loss against Wigan.

+Castleford Tigers

+On 16 July 2026, Castleford Tigers announced the signing of Mulhern on a three-year deal from the 2027 season.